Notify me

 In continental Europe, from about 1880, Girard-Perregaux and other Swiss watchmakers began supplying German naval officers with wristwatches.

-The turning point came during World War I when soldiers on the battlefield, needing precise timing for military maneuvers like the creeping barrage, found it cumbersome to use pocket watches while engaged in combat.
+The turning point came during World War I when soldiers on the battlefield began needing precise timing for military manoeuvres like the creeping barrage, and found it cumbersome to use pocket watches while engaged in combat.
 The need for a more accessible timekeeping solution led to the widespread adoption of wristwatches.
 These timepieces were strapped to the wrist, providing convenience and efficiency in checking the time during intense situations.
 The war played a pivotal role in reshaping the perception of wristwatches from mere accessories to essential tools for practicality and convenience.

 The War Office began issuing wristwatches to combatants from 1917.
 Below is an example of a wristwatch worn during World War 1, made by Waltham: